Parenting Tips That Also Work On Partners

 – physical rewards (even a loving, 5 second rub of their shoulder can work),

-Pay attention to what types of rewards are the most motivating for your partner and use these types of rewards when the change in behavior you’re trying make happen is especially important to you.
+Pay attention to what types of rewards are the most motivating for your partner and use these types of rewards when the change in behaviour you’re trying make happen is especially important to you.

 3. Shaping